hashicorp/consul/website/source/docs/guides/agent-encryption.html.md

 # Agent Communication Encryption

-There are two separate systems that need to be configured separately to encrypt communication within the cluster: gossip encryption and TLS.
+There are two different systems that need to be configured separately to encrypt communication within the cluster: gossip encryption and TLS.
 TLS is used to secure the RPC calls between agents.
 Gossip encryption is secured with a symmetric key, since gossip between nodes is done over UDP.
 In this guide we will configure both.

 To complete the RPC encryption section, you must have [configured agent certificates](https://www.consul.io/docs/guides/creating-certificates.html).